srgeddes/taskwizard/README.md

 3. Select a priority (LOW, MEDIUM, HIGH)
 4. Enter a description (optional)

+### Get a Task

+To see all the details of an existing task, use the `get` command and follow the prompts:

+1. Enter an existing name for the task (They are case sensitive)

 ### Editing a Task

 To edit a task, use the `edit` command: